MidnightDreamerX17/skill20/Trappings/NamedItems.md

 ### Axes, Picks, and Scythes

+Elfriede's Reaping +3 (Great Scythe) (18,000 gold) - Two-handed.
+1d12+3 cold damage.
+Every time it deals cold damage, it forces a Constitution save against a difficulty of 19 to avoid being Stunned for 1 round.

 Executioner's Greataxe +1 (Greataxe) (2,000 gold) - Two-handed.
 1d12+1 slash damage.
 If the weapon gets a guaranteed hit (usually a natural 20), then it adds 1 point of bleeding.

 ### Chains, Whips, and Flails

-Riddia's Taming (Whip) (8,000 gold) - Reach.
-1d4 impact damage.
-Summon spells that you cast gain an increased duration as if you had 2 more caster experience levels.
+Riddia's Taming +2 (Whip) (8,000 gold) - Reach.
+1d4+2 impact damage.
+Summon spells that you cast gain an increased duration as if you had 2 more caster levels.

 Roxy's Punishment +1 (Whip) (2,000 gold) - Reach.
 1d4+1 impact damage.
 If a hit from this weapon sends the target to 0 or fewer hit points, then it casts *Charm Monster* on the target.
 The caster level is equal to the wielder's Melee Fighting (STR) skill level.

+Vampire Smiter +3 (Whip) (18,000 gold) - Reach.
+1d4+3 sunlight damage.
+Makes a Stun Undead attempt on the target, on every successful hit.

 ### Hammers, Maces, and Clubs